 As the second oldest child, and oldest boy in a family of twelve children, Bose stepped into the role of advisor for his siblings.
 “More than anything, I was moral support for them.
 If they had any kind of issues they would come talk to me,” he says.

-Soft spoken and unassuming, Bose continues in that role today, both with his family and in his career as the associate director of the School of Electrical Engineering and Computer Science.
+Soft spoken and unassuming, Bose continues in that role today, both with his family and in his career as the senior associate head of the School of Electrical Engineering and Computer Science.

 Education was of primary importance in his family, even though his parents did not have the opportunity to finish high school.
 But with education more accessible in India in current times, most of his siblings went on to get graduate degrees.